This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 - Begin harvesting when the shoots are large enough to clip (see below for more info on harvesting).

-If you want a non-stop supply of pea shoots, start a fresh tray every two weeks.
+For a non-stop supply, start a fresh tray every two weeks.

 Growing pea shoots outdoors

-You don’t have to limit growing pea shoots to the inside of your home.
-They can also be planted in pots and trays in greenhouses, cold frames, or on decks and patios.
-In spring and fall I often start a tray on my sunny back deck.
-In summer when the weather is hot, I’ll place the container in a spot that offers a bit of shade.
+You don’t have to limit growing pea shoots to the inside of your home as they can also be planted in pots and trays in greenhouses, cold frames, or on decks and patios.
+In spring and fall I often start a tray on my sunny back deck and then in summer, when the weather is hot, I’ll place the container in a spot that offers some shading.

 When to harvest pea shoots